adams85/bundling/README.md

 ### Installation

-The *Karambolo.AspNetCore.Bundling* package contains the core components only, so you need to install a package that provides an actual implementation.
+The *Karambolo.AspNetCore.Bundling* package contains the core components and interfaces but no actual implementation.
+Therefore you need to install additional packages depending on your preference/requirements.

+#### Minimizer

  You can choose between implementations using [NUglify](https://github.com/xoofx/NUglify) and [WebMarkupMin](https://github.com/Taritsyn/WebMarkupMin) currently.

     dotnet add package Karambolo.AspNetCore.Bundling.NUglify

 or

     dotnet add package Karambolo.AspNetCore.Bundling.WebMarkupMin

+#### CSS pre-processor

 If you want to use CSS pre-proccessor features, you will also need one of the following packages: